kgdunn/pid-book/univariate-review/normal-distribution-and-checking-for-normality.rst

 	:alt:	../figures/univariate/CLT-derivation.svg
 	:align: center

 The critical requirement for the central limit theorem to be true, is that the samples used to compute the average are independent.
 In particular, we **do not** require the original data to be normally distributed.
-The average produced from these samples will be be more nearly normal though.
+The average produced from these samples will be more nearly normal though.

 Imagine a case where we are throwing dice.
 The distributions, shown below, are obtained when we throw a die :math:`M` times and we plot the distribution of the *average* of these :math:`M` throws.